Loading figure…

 “Will always oppose abortion in any form.
 (Nov 2019)”

-Why: Cosponsoring a bill that aims to prevent taxpayer funding for abortion travel aligns directly with the stated opposition to abortion and the advocacy for defunding organizations that provide abortion services.
+Why: Cosponsoring a bill that restricts taxpayer funding for abortion-related travel aligns directly with the stated opposition to legal access to abortion.

 View source →Nov 12, 2025 · Congress.gov